-A foreign policy journalist and political analyst at Political Capital focusing on Eastern Europe, Russia, and post-Soviet countries ince 2014, the Czech media landscape has changed.
-The number of pro-Kremlin websites has mushroomed.
+A former analyst at Political Capital focusing on Russia and the post-Soviet space ince 2014, the Czech media landscape has changed.
+The number of pro-Kremlin websites has mushroomed1.
 This has been followed by disinformation campaigns on social networks, chain e-mails targeting mostly elderly people, and various activists spreading false information and promoting interests of the Kremlin.
 Disinformation has also become a tool for so-called "patriotic politicians" building their campaigns and proclamations on fear and hate, as well as using foreign hostile propaganda.